 200 hour Yoga Teacher Training in Rishikesh, India

-Traditional Hatha 200 hour Yoga Alliance certified teacher training program
+Traditional Hatha 200 hour Yoga Alliance International certified teacher training program

-Shiva Yoga Peeth is a registered organization by Government of India, Yoga Alliance International and Yoga Alliance USA.
+Shiva Yoga Peeth is a registered organization by Government of India, Yoga Alliance International.
 This is a world class training institute perfect for both yoga beginners looking to improve their health, happiness, peace and harmony and for those who want to acquire yoga as profession.
 After successfully completing the Yoga Teacher Training program, the certificate provided is valid all over the world for you to begin your new calling!

 The main objective of our courses is to allow you to develop a self-practice both spiritually and physically in each of the areas listed below.
-The modules are categorized into 5 areas:
+The modules are categorised into 5 areas:

 1) Asanas (Postures): You will learn Many postures of Ashtanga, Iyengar, and Hatha Yoga.